 If you’d like more on this topic, you might enjoy my message: “Is Jesus the Only Way?”

-Question: Do you believe there is only one way to God?
+Tell me what you think: Do you believe there is only one way to God?
 On what basis?
 To leave a comment, just click here.